Search and Seizure - Beware the "Cut and Paste."

 Search and Seizure Authorizations - Military Investigators and Evidence

-I have written about this issue of search and seizure and cell phones before, and in all likelihood, will continue to blog about because there will always be good material as long as human beings cling to their cell phones.
+I have written about this before, and in all likelihood, there will continue to be good material to write about as long as human beings keep trying to invent newer and more advanced technology.

-It is not often that the Courts take a firm stand limiting the power of police investigators (aka CID, NCIS, OSI in the military) but one very recent case from the State of Oregon has floated to the surface and, as I read it, is a decided stand against sloppy "cut and paste" investigator work on search warrants.
-State v.
-Schult 2025 Ore.
-App.
-LEXIS 1487 *; 343 Ore.
-App.
-376; 2025 LX 373838 (2025).
+It is not often that the Courts take a firm and proper limiting stand on the power of police investigators (including UCMJ military investigators like CID, NCIS, OSI) but one very recent case from the State of Oregon has floated to the surface and, as I read it, is a firm stand against sloppy cut and paste investigator work on search warrants.